sooraj86/apache2-deployment/README.md

 # apache2-deployment
-for deploying apache2 through jenkins on a remote host.
+for deploying apache2 through jenkins on a remote server.